Careers360 Logo

 Frequently Asked Questions (FAQs)

-1. How can I get the admit card of UGC NET 2024?
+Q: How can I get the admit card of UGC NET 2025?

-The admit card of UGC NET 2024 can be downloaded from the official website by providing the application number and date of birth.
-The dates to download the admit card of UGC NET 2024 will be soon released by the authority.
+The admit card of UGC NET 2025 can be downloaded from the official website by providing the application number and date of birth.
+T

 Articles